Authored by Melanie Boyer on July 8, 2019

 Access to adequate resources is one of the greatest contributors to educational success in the United States.
 Research indicates that just the presence of books in the home improves educational outcomes, yet low-income communities across the U.S. are plagued by vast ‘book deserts’—with one community having only a single book per as many as 830 children.
 Additionally, members of the First Book Network, who exclusively serve kids in need, have indicated that without First Book, the children they serve would have access to very few books, if any at all.

-“The profound depth of need in every proposal we have received up to this point is truly heartbreaking, but the innovation and dedication that accompanies it has given us a profound sense of hope,” said Kyle Zimmer, president, CEO, and co-founder of First Book.
-“We cannot overstate how much it matters that a child’s potential is not compromised by the absence of resources.
+“The profound depth of need in each and every proposal was truly heartbreaking, but the innovation and dedication displayed in each application gave us an equally profound sense of hope,” said Kyle Zimmer, president, CEO, and cofounder of First Book.
+“A child’s potential is compromised by the absence of resources, but there are educators working to put good books in the right places.
 Inspiring a life-long love of reading is essential, and that means creating regular access to books that kids want to read.
-With OMG Books, First Book is supporting educators so they can provide the best education possible to kids in need.”
+That’s what First Book does, and what the OMG Books Awards program aims to amplify—we spark the innovation that breaks down barriers to education.”

 Through a competitive RFP process, the OMG Books Awards are awarding funding for books and eBooks to the most innovative proposals from eligible applicants.
 Awardees will use the funding to purchase books and eBooks through the First Book Marketplace (www.fbmarketplace.com), First Book’s award-winning eCommerce platform, that will best meet the needs of the children they serve.